If you feel tired, weak, and cannot rest well at night it is very possible to have a lack of iron in the body.

 • Reduces fatigue.
 Eliminates fatigue and tiredness that can affect your daily routine due to iron deficiency.

 • Increases muscular endurance.
-Muscle weakness and iron deficiency are correlated.
+Muscle weakness and ithis mineral’s deficiency are correlated.
 An adequate level of iron provides the oxygen needed for muscle contraction.
-Also, iron reduces muscle pain and muscle inflammation.
+Also, it reduces muscle pain and muscle inflammation.

 • Increases concentration.
 Research has shown a decrease in cognitive levels due to decreased iron levels in the blood.
 Adequate iron levels improve cognitive performance.